1. Blog

 Dr. Laura Wilson, DVM, DACVD, Board Certified in Small Animal Dermatology comments on one of the latest trends in dog food, “Grain Free” diets for dogs.

-Grain-free dog food has become increasingly popular in recent years, with many pet parents believing it to be a healthier option for their dogs.
-However, there is some debate among veterinarians about whether or not grain-free food is actually necessary or beneficial for most dogs.
+Grain-free dog food has become increasingly popular in recent years.
+Marketing has many pet parents believing it to be a healthier option for their dogs.
+However, there is some debate among veterinarians about whether or not grain-free food is actually necessary or beneficial for dogs.

 Do Vets Recommend Grain Free Dog Food?